tatmaca/EMCA31350_FinalProject/README.md

 # EMCA31350_FinalProject
-A gradute students' final project for EMCA 31350.
+A students' final project for EMCA 31350.